So, what are the best white paint colors to use on your trim and baseboards?

 white trim in Benjamin Moore’s White Dove Satin Impergo OC 17

-The 3 best white paint colors to use for trim and baseboards:
+The 3 best white paint colors to use for trim, doors and baseboards:

 What are the best white paint colors for trim and baseboards?